zeroamps/Tooling/Git/README.md

 `git pull` fetches from and integrate with another repository or a local branch.

-`git push` updates remote refs along with associated objects.
+`git push` pushes commits made on your local branch to a remote repository.

+`git push <repository> -d|--delete <branch>` deletes a branch from the remote repository.